Skip to content

 Insider Risks

-An insider threat is any action or event that results in unauthorized access to, disruption of, or destruction of information systems or assets. an insider within an organization, employees, contractors, or business partners — leaks sensitive information to unauthorized third parties.
+An insider threat is any action or event by someone within the organization — employees, contractors, or business partners — that could result in unauthorized access to, disruption, or destruction of information systems or assets.
+For example, an insider within an organization leaks sensitive information to unauthorized third parties.

 Unintentional Exposure